Hadsga/Springboard/README.md

-This repository is a documentation of the R tasks of the "Intruduction to Data Sciece" online course from Springboard.com.

-The detailed curiculum can be found here: https://www.springboard.com/workshops/data-science.
+This repository contains the capstone project of the "Intruduction to Data Sciece" online course from Springboard.com.
+The detailed curiculum of thiso online course can be found here: https://www.springboard.com/workshops/data-science.

-The documentation includes the folowing modules:

-- Data Wrangling
-- Exploratory Data Analysis
-- Maschine Learning
-- Capstone Project